robertklep/name.klep.transitions/README.md

 There are various Trigger flowcards that can be used to "listen" for changes to a transition:
 - a transition is started
-- a transition is changed (its value was updated)
+- a transition is changed: its value was updated
-- a transition has ended
+- a transition has ended: it has reached its end value
-- a transition was stopped
+- a transition was stopped: it was explicitly stopped by a flow, or a new transition with the same name was started

 Note that _all_ a transition does it trigger flows.
 It does, in itself, _not_ change device capabilities.